Sample-Efficient Optimisation over the Outputs of Generative Models: RFdiffusion

 In step~1, candidate backbones are sampled from the original \textsc{RFdiffusion} model using DDIM.
 A backbone is defined as the set of C$_\alpha$ coordinates and residue-wise rotations, but does not include categorical amino acid identities.
 In step~2, each backbone is completed with $M=8$ amino acid sequences predicted by \textsc{ProteinMPNN}.
 This introduces the missing categorical information; however, the predictions are noisy, motivating multiple samples.
 In step~3, the sequences are passed to \textsc{AlphaFold2}, which reconstructs 3D structures from sequence alone, testing whether the backbone proposed by \textsc{RFdiffusion} is compatible with realistic sequences.
 In step~4, reconstructed proteins are aligned to the original backbones, and C$_\alpha$ RMSE is computed.
 For each backbone we report the best sequence (minimum RMSE over $M=8$), following the evaluation protocol of \citet{watson2023rfdiffusion}.
 For optimiser setups, see~\ref{appendix:optimiser_setups}

 As in \citet{watson2023rfdiffusion} we adopt a threshold of $T=2.0$\,Å RMSE to define successful recovery, however we drop their secondary filtering metric of designs having PAE $<5.0$ to focus on proof of principle, although in future this could naturally be supported by considering multi-objective optimisation.
 For fairness, all baselines were recomputed under our evaluation.
-Each optimisation run used 200 iterations, twice the 100 generations of the original paper.
+Each optimisation run used 200 function evaluations (50 CMA-ES steps of population 4), twice the 100 generations of the original paper.

 \textsc{RFdiffusion} parametrises a backbone of length $N$ by residue-wise frames $(\bm{x}_{pos}^{(t)}, \bm{x}_{rot}^{(t)}) \!\in\! \mathbb{R}^{3N} \times \mathrm{SO}(3)^N$, where $\bm{x}_{pos}^{(t)}$ are C$_\alpha$ coordinates and $\bm{x}_{rot}^{(t)}$ are orientations derived from N–C$_\alpha$–C triplets, measured from a reference frame.
 The forward diffusion process applies Gaussian noise to $\bm{x}_{pos}$ and Brownian motion on $\bm{x}_{rot}$; generation is by reverse integration of the probability–flow ODE.
 The resulting latent is